aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-data/find-or-search-data/search-data-using-original-values/_index.md

     // Access first worksheet
     Worksheet worksheet = workbook.GetWorksheets().Get(0);

-    // Add 10 in cell A1 and A2
+    // Add 10 to cells A1 and A2
     worksheet.GetCells().Get(u"A1").PutValue(10);
     worksheet.GetCells().Get(u"A2").PutValue(10);

-    // Add Sum formula in cell D4 but customize it as --- Cell cell = worksheet.GetCells().Get(u"D4");
+    // Add a SUM formula in cell D4 but customize its format to --- Cell cell = worksheet.GetCells().Get(u"D4");

     Style style = cell.GetStyle();
     style.SetCustom(u"---", true);
     cell.SetStyle(style);

-    // The result of formula will be 20 but 20 will not be visible because the cell is formatted as --- cell.SetFormula(u"=Sum(A1:A2)");
+    // The result of the formula will be 20, but 20 will not be visible because the cell is formatted as --- cell.SetFormula(u"=Sum(A1:A2)");

     // Calculate the workbook
     workbook.CalculateFormula();

-    // Create find options, we will search 20 using original values otherwise 20 will never be found because it is formatted as ---
+    // Create find options; we will search for 20 using original values; otherwise 20 will never be found because it is formatted as ---
     FindOptions options;
     options.SetLookInType(LookInType::OriginalValues);
     options.SetLookAtType(LookAtType::EntireContent);